Cindy Stodola Pomerleau

 Children's Books

-Nicotine Replacement: A Critical Evaluation (edited book)
+Nicotine Replacement: A Critical Evaluation (edited scholarly book)